 Generic equivalents of prescribed drugs will be provided unless specifically prohibited by the prescribing physician.
 If you choose to obtain a brand name drug when a generic equivalent is available, you will be responsible to pay the additional excess charges.

 How the Program Works. – If you purchase drugs at a participating (in-network) pharmacy or through the mail order pharmacy, your co-payments depend upon the category of the drug purchased.
 Generic drugs cost the least, while preferred drugs and non-preferred drugs are more expensive.
-For a list of preferred drugs (PDL), see the Pharmacy Benefit Manager’s website at caremark.com
+For a list of preferred drugs (PDL), see the Pharmacy Benefit Manager’s website at EmpiRxhealth.com and SilverScript.com

 Using the Mail Order Pharmacy. – If you choose, you may order a 90-day supply of long term or maintenance drugs through the mail order pharmacy or at your local CVS drug store.
 Three refills of mail order drugs may be obtained under each prescription order.
 Your co-pays will be less for mail order drugs than for drugs you refill monthly at the drug store.
 Drugs purchased through the mail order service will be sent directly to your home, postage paid.
-Forms for the mail order pharmacy are available in the Forms section of this website.
+You can contact EmpiRx Customer Service at 1-877-241-7123.

 Example below.
 See Plan Document for additional information.

 |Generic drugs||$5 co-pay for 30-day supply||Mail order is $10 for a 90-day supply.|